Industry This Blog

 • Low price implies the lowest price traded.

 • Open price depicts the first traded price after the formation of the candle.
 If the price trends upwards as compared to the previous day’s close price, the candle will turn green/blue.
-On the other hand if price declines, the candle will turn red.
+On the other hand if the price declines, the candle will turn red.

 • Close price implies the last traded price over the period of formation of the candle.
 If the close price is below the open price, the candle will turn red.
 Whereas, if the close price is above the open price, the candle will turn blue/green.